jl-yang/soapbox_middleware/README.md

 9. Problem: _id default field in MongoDB is retrieved but not JSON serializable Need to explicitly exclude _id as it is not JSON serializable

+10. Problem: Sometimes unknown client will be attached to the exchange even without notice, thus some unexpected responses will be generated and confuse the middleware
+First disable prerendering in chrome/safari.
+Second, close the whole browser and restart it again.

 #To do
 1. Enabel SSL and https, for both xampp and rabbitmq ssl options.
 Thus camera permission can be granted to the website permanently.